kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 For the satellite imagery we will use the <a href="https://s2maps.eu/">Sentinel-2 cloudless</a> dataset produced by <a href="https://eox.at/">EOX</a> [1].
 There's a few quick wins here: the data is available in GeoTIFF format straight from Amazon S3, it has global coverage, and the different tiling levels let you choose the resolution most suitable to your use case.

 There are various access methods, but I prefer direct access to the tiles via the `eox-s2maps` bucket on Amazon S3.
-This is a 'requestor pays' bucket, meaning that you have to set up your AWS account and pay for the data you transfer out of the bucket.
-I used a <a href="">small script</a> to download 612 tiles at zoom level 11, looking a bit like this for our area of interest:
+This is a 'Requester Pays' bucket, meaning that you have to set up your AWS account and pay for the data you transfer out of the bucket.
+I used a <a href="https://github.com/kokoalberti/geocmd/blob/master/s2c-download/s2c-download.py">small script</a> to download 612 tiles at zoom level 11, looking a bit like this for our area of interest:

 ![Selecting the tiles from the Sentinel cloudless dataset](./cloudless_tiles_sample.jpg)